LaciSynchroni/server/Docker/Readme.md

 There are two directories: `build` and `run`

 ## 1. Build Images
-To build a single image, or multiple images, use either `windows.ps1` or `linux.sh`.
+To build a single image, or multiple images, use either './linux.sh' or `.\windows.ps1`.
 There are two ways to build the necessary docker images:
 - `--local` (`-Local` for Windows) will run the image build against the current locally present sources
 - `--git` (`-Git` for Windows) will run the image build against the latest git main commit